 Before the Papers, Tom worked for various newspapers in a 16-year journalism career, followed by three years as Manager of Editorial Services for Kesmai Corporation, and then eight years as freelance writer and editor.

-Today, he is an Assistant Editor in which he acts as the publication manager and copy editor for the Washington Papers, as well as project liaison with the University Library System.
+Today, he is an Associate Editor in which he acts as the publication manager and copy editor for the Washington Papers, as well as project liaison with the University Library System.
 Until recently, he also served as the project publicist.